deckhouse/deckhouse/modules/302-vertical-pod-autoscaler/docs/internal/README.md

 ## General description

-The `minAllowed` and `maxAllowed` values are chosen based on the actual cpu and memory consumption of the containers.
+The `minAllowed` and `maxAllowed` values are chosen based on the actual CPU and memory consumption of the containers.

 If the `vertical-pod-autoscaler` module is disabled, the `minAllowed` values are used to set the containers requests.